Sumit00003/SIEM-Internship/siem-internship-phase-1/Usecase-5-User-Account-Creation/reports/REPORT-5-Hidden-User-Acc-Creation.md

 1) What Should an Analyst do ?

 -> Validate the Event - Who Created the User, When it was created - In Business Hours or Not.
 -> Correlate with other logs - Such as Previous Failed Login attempts or login attempts, Process Creation.
 -> If Unauthorized  - For Temporary Period of time disable user account.
 -> Report & Document.
 -> Improve the Detection through alerts.

 2) Possible False Positives ?

 -> System Administrators may create new employee accounts.
 -> Software Installations - SQL Server, OpenSSH create local service account during install.
 -> Penetration Testing.

 # Detection Status
-    - Successfully Triggered.
+  -> Detection Tested.